Phaips/autoliftout/patrick/log.md

 - code the cleanup stage

 - replace / refactor all instances of taking and saving images
-- rename calculate distance functions to be more logical
+- rename calculate distance functions to be more logical - DONE

 - refactor drawing to use a single function:
 - draw_feature(mask, px, color, crosshair) - DONE